Social Comparison without Explicit Inference of Others' Reward Values: A Constructive Approach Using a Probabilistic Generative Model: Discussion

-Second, a natural extension would be to conduct analogous experiments with human participants to determine whether similar computational mechanisms underlie social comparison across primates.
-Because existing studies of social comparison have not addressed inference about partners' reward value, it is unknown whether humans engage in subjective value inference about the partner.
-Although humans' developed cognitive abilities may enable subjective value inference, it is also possible that humans possess a direct external comparison mechanism, as found in monkeys, to maintain computational efficiency.
-Furthermore, a human-focused study could incorporate additional measures, such as explicit subjective-value ratings and questionnaires assessing participants' inferences about their partner's experiences.
+Furthermore, a human-focused study could incorporate additional measures, such as explicit subjective value ratings and questionnaires assessing participants' inferences about their partners' experiences.
 By adding measures, we could gain insight into the relationships between social comparison and other cognitive phenomena.
 Particularly, envy---an affective response elicited when a partner receives greater rewards, potentially serving functions in group cohesion---may modulate subjective-value representations, as supported by neuroimaging findings showing envy-driven changes in valuation circuits~\cite{Takahashi2009-ss, Dvash2010-nj, Dai2024-jg}.
 Additional measures would allow for direct testing of whether humans engage in partner-subjective-state inference during social comparison or primarily rely on objective reward observation.

-In future human experiments, we could introduce an additional experimental setting to prompt partner subjective value inference, thereby overcoming a potential limitation of the data from Noritake et al.~\cite{Noritake2018-hm}.
-Their experiment might not require monkeys to engage in partner subjective value inference, because the water as a reward itself had basically the same value between the two monkeys.
-However, if the experimental paradigm forces the self and the partner to assign completely different subjective values to the same thing, subjective value inference might be prompted.
-Different subjective values between the two subjects can be realized, for example, by setting different exchange ratios of the items between the two subjects, which were introduced in the studies of fairness using `ultimatum games'~\cite {Kagel1996-gc}.
-Subjective value inference of the partner might appear only in such situations.
-Human experiments can extend social comparison studies to complex scenarios that are difficult with monkeys.
+In future human experiments, we could introduce an additional experimental setting to prompt partner subjective value inference, thereby overcoming the potential limitation of the data from Noritake et al.~\cite{Noritake2018-hm}, which did not strongly incentivize partner value inference, and incentivization could be realized by, for example, setting the different exchange ratio between subjects as discussed in the last subsection~\ref{diss:limitation}.
+Human experiments could incorporate such a complex setting, which is difficult with monkeys.